mxapd/IoT_server_status/README.md

 #### IDE and development environment
 Installing and configuring neovim is not something i want to go into here since it goes outside the scope for this report.
 All my configuration files can be found in my nix repo above.

-To install python and mpremote i use a nix-shell as mentioned, to follow along with that method all you need to do is copy that file, put it in your project directory and run $ nix-shell.
+To install python and mpremote i use a nix-shell as mentioned, to follow along with that method all you need to do is copy that file, put it in your project directory and run `$ nix-shell`.

 (OBS requires you to be on nixos or have the nix package manager, if you dont want to do that just install in some other way)